igor-baiborodine/docker-liferay-portal-ce/readme/variant.md

 # Image Variants

-## `ibaiborodine/liferay-portal-ce:<version>-<jdk>`
+## `ibaiborodine/liferay-portal-ce:<version>-<jdk>-buster`

-This is the defacto image which is based on [Debian Linux](https://www.debian.org/)(currently `Buster` release).
+This is the defacto image which is based on [Debian Linux](https://www.debian.org/), currently `Buster` release.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

 ## `ibaiborodine/liferay-portal-ce:<version>-<jdk>-alpine`